BoogieHasFun/BoogieHasFun/README.md

 <br>[twitch](https://twitch.tv/boogiehasfun)

+## contacting me
-## if you contact me
+the email you can contact me with is support@boogie.dedyn.io <br>
-**dont** share personal info with me. i don't want to know you like pineapples on pizza.
+**dont** share personal info with me. i don't want to know you like pineapples on pizza, or how you like feet (no pics for you!). you little weirdo

 ## good/underrated people <br>
 [ItsNoot3rch](https://youtube.com/@ItsNoot3rch)